Q 90. How is the word to be read and heard, that it may become effectual to salvation?

 And Nehemiah, who was the governor, and Ezra the priest and scribe, and the Levites who taught the people said to all the people, “This day is holy to the Lord your God; do not mourn or weep.”
 For all the people wept as they heard the words of the Law.
 Then he said to them, “Go your way.
 Eat the fat and drink sweet wine and send portions to anyone who has nothing ready, for this day is holy to our Lord.
 And do not be grieved, for the joy of the Lord is your strength.”
 (ESV)

-And we have something more sure, the prophetic word, to which you will do well to pay attention as to a lamp shining in a dark place, until the day dawns and the morning star rises in your hearts, knowing this first of all, that no prophecy of Scripture comes from someone's own interpretation.
+And we have the prophetic word more fully confirmed, to which you will do well to pay attention as to a lamp shining in a dark place, until the day dawns and the morning star rises in your hearts, knowing this first of all, that no prophecy of Scripture comes from someone’s own interpretation.
 For no prophecy was ever produced by the will of man, but men spoke from God as they were carried along by the Holy Spirit.

 But he answered, “It is written,